 Are you taking Music Cognition with Susan Rogers?
 Did you know she was an engineer for Prince during some of his commercial peak?
 Or how about Music Business 101 with John Kellogg?
 He represented artists from Bad Boy Records!
 Prince Charles Alexander, who teaches several Berklee Online courses, also did a lot of work for Bad Boy, engineering music for Notorious B.I.G. and Mary J. Blige!

 The point is, the faculty at Berklee Online have impressive resumés in the music industry, and if you’re taking a course with them, feel free to message them.
 They’ll usually respond in a timely fashion.
-Be sure to attend their live classes as well!
+Be sure to attend their Live Classes as well!
 They’ll have great advice for succeeding in class and in your career.

 Now this isn’t encouraging you to copy another student’s work!
 However, if you’re in a songwriting course, you’ll be encouraged to listen to your classmates’ songs.
 This is not only an opportunity to offer critique and praise to others, it can help lend inspiration to your own work!
 This won’t apply to all classes: there’s no drawing inspiration from looking at someone’s math assignment!